 In 1920, the famous scientist and inventor, Thomas Edison, came to study the house.
 Edison spoke of a machine that he was building to allow communication with the dead.
 Edison died before the mechanism was perfected.
 Winer and Osborn wrote that Thomas Edison's visit to the house at 1129 Ridge Avenue apparently influenced his strong belief in the afterlife.

 In September of 1927, a drunk was arrested who claimed to be Dr. Adolph Brunrichter.
-He told police gruesome stories of sex orgies, demonic possession, torture and murder that had occurred in the house.
+He told police gruesome stories of what had occurred in the house.
 The authorities could not determine if the man they had in custody was indeed Dr. Brunrichter.
 The man was released after a month and was never seen again.

 "As houses collapsed and chimneys toppled, brick, broken glass, twisted pieces of steel and other debris rained on the heads of the dazed and shaken residents who had rushed into the streets from their wrecked homes, believing that an earthquake had visited the city."
 The force was so strong it reportedly blew out windows throughout downtown, Mt.
 Washington, and as far away as East Liberty.
 Dozens of manufacturing plants and hundreds of homes were damaged or destroyed within a 20-mile radius.

 The Most Haunted House in America, which once stood at the present day site of the Route 65/I279 interchange, was obliterated in the explosion.
 According to Winer and Osborn, it was the only structure destroyed in the blast for which no trace was ever found.